-Associate Head and Division Head Conference at the Mohonk Mountain House (November 18-20, 2020)
+Associate Head and Division Head Conference (dates TBD)

 Four in-person sessions over the course of the school year, pending evolving New York State guidelines for in-person gatherings (dates/locations TBD)

 Registration for this program is intended for division directors/heads in their first year of service, and will be managed on a first-come, first-served basis until the cohort has filled.
 Participation is for those whose responsibility at their schools is at the level of full leadership of their respective divisions.
 This institute is not intended for those serving in division-level deanships or as assistant division heads.

-NYSAIS Member Rate: $3500 - all-inclusive, including registration at NYSAIS Associate Heads/Division Heads Conference
+NYSAIS Member Rate: $2700 - all-inclusive, including registration at NYSAIS Associate Heads/Division Heads Conference

 Marcy Mann is currently the Associate Director for Professional Learning at NYSAIS.
 She has also served as the Associate Head at Professional Children's School, and was a division head in three schools: Upper School Head at Nightingale-Bamford School and as Middle School Director at The Calhoun School and The Hackley School.
 She holds an advanced degree in Developmental Psychology from Columbia University, as well as having attended the Principal’s Institute at Harvard Graduate School of Education.
 Marcy has also served on the staff of the NYSAIS Beginning Teachers Institute, Young Women’s Leadership Institute at Barnard College, and the NYSAIS Professional Development Committee.